• Home

 Done with caregiving

-There’s no way I want to nurse a sick guy again if I can help it.
+There’s no way I want to nurse a sick man again if I can help it.
 I’ve done that for two men and two dogs.
-However, I might get a dog once I pay off my vet bills because dogs can’t talk.
+All of it was exhausting and emotionally challenging.

 Do I see a pattern here?

-My roommate is bossy and likes to direct things like how to design a cheese plate, or what art goes on the walls, but most of the time she’s in her room watching TV so it works out.
+My roommate is bossy and likes to direct things like how to design a cheese plate, or what art goes on the walls, but most of the time she’s in her room watching TV so I don’t mind.
 The odd thing is, both of my love relationships and my roommate were all cinematographers, who are notorious for being bossy.
 If I do get into a new relationship, he better be laid back, healthy, and rich.
 I know that sounds shallow but otherwise, why bother?

 The joys of traveling solo